TeamTopologies/Thin-Platform-template/README.md

 ## Overview

-A simple but comprehensive wiki page for the platform provides a coherent single point of entry for anyone wanting to know more about a service, report an issue or find out the current status, roadmap and so on.
+A simple but comprehensive wiki page for the platform provides a single point of entry for anyone wanting to know more about a service, report an issue or find out the current status, roadmap and so on.

 ## How to use